-This agreement shall remain in effect from July 1, 2020 up to and including June 30, 2022.
-The Association and District agree that either party may notify the other party in writing no later than January 15, 2021, regarding the reopening of negotiations on salary and benefits and up to two (2) additional articles for the 2021-2022 school year.
+This agreement shall remain in effect from July 1, 2025 up to and including June 30th, 2028.
+The Association and District agree that either part may notify the other part in writing no later than January 15, 2026, regarding the reopeining of negotiations on salary and benefits and up to two (2) additional articles for the 2026-2027 school year and the District and Association agree that either part may notify the other party in writing no later than January 15th, 2027, regarding the reopeneing of negotitations on salary and benefits and up to two (2) additional articles for 2027 - 2028 school year.